AdrianoMarra/mumsched-front/README.md

 # mumsched-front

 Our project includes two different parts, a restful API and a front-end client that reads from it.
-This is the front-end and the back-end project can be found at https://github.com/manelmiq/mumsched-api.git

 The technologies used in this project are: